Euphorbia esula L.

 Persistent monitoring of areas with known or potential infestations is crucial to managing leafy spurge.
 New infestations are much more easily controlled than established infestations.
 100% eradication of leafy spurge is rarely achieved, but infestations can be reduced to manageable levels.

 Herbicides are most commonly used to control leafy spurge.
-However, damage to non-target species is always a concern.
 Sheep and goats can be used to control leafy spurge.
 Leafy spurge is extremely difficult to control by chemical means and is almost impossible to control by cultural or physical methods.
 Therefore a management scheme that combines control methods over four to five years is recommended (Beck 1996).
 Lynn (1998) recommends combinations of re-seeding with competitive grasses, biological control insects, sheep or goat grazing and herbicide treatment.
 Grazing animals and biological agents are generally appropriate only for larger infestations.
 Leafy spurge apparently has the ability to purge undesirable chemicals from the root system in approximately the top 18 in of the soil (Rees et al. 1996).
 This allows the remaining portion of the roots system to regenerate as soon as the effect of the chemical in the soil has dissipated (Rees et al. 1996).
 Although leafy spurge can be poisonous to cattle, sheep can be taught to feed on it and goats will seek it out.

 Best, K.F., G.G.
 Bowes, A.G.
 Thomas, and M.G.
 Maw.
 1980.
 The biology of Canadian Weeds .39 Euphorbia esula L. Canadian Journal of Plant Science 60: 651-663.